abs-lme/mwe-cap-bug-type-annotations/README.md

 </Annotations>
 ```

 However, this only works if I don't need a custom value mapping.
-For the app I'm developing, I need a few more parameters for `In` and `Out`, also my value list entities have more than one key property.
+For the app I'm developing, I need a few more parameter mappings for `In` and `Out`, also my value list entities have more than one key property.

 [annotations]: app/annotations.cds